Riverboats depart frequently from Frankfurt for day-trip excursions and pleasure cruises on the Main and Rhine River in Germany.

 Day-Trip Cruises to the Rhine from Frankfurt am Main

-It is also possible to cruise from Frankfurt am Main to Rhine River destinations including Rüdesheim, the Loreley Valley, Mainz, Wiesbaden, and occasionally Heidelberg on the Neckar River.
-Often, for these excursions a bus is used one way.
+A few times per year, it is also possible to cruise from Frankfurt am Main to Rhine River destinations including Rüdesheim, the Loreley Valley, Mainz, Wiesbaden, and occasionally Heidelberg on the Neckar River.
+Often, for these excursions, a bus is used one way.

 Cruising times from Frankfurt am Main is around 3h to Mainz, 3h30 to Wiesbaden-Biebrich, and 5h to Rüdesheim.
 The upriver returns are slightly slower.

-On the whole, most travelers may find it better value (both time and money-wise) to take the train from Frankfurt to Rüdesheim (or Heidelberg) and cruise on the more interesting part of the Rhein rather than take the boat down the Main.
+On the whole, most travelers may find it better value (both time and money-wise) to take the train from Frankfurt to Rüdesheim and cruise on the more interesting part of the Rhein from Rüdesheim rather than take the boat down the Main.

 Special Event and Theme Cruises from Frankfurt

-In addition to the regular circular sightseeing and scheduled cruises, many special event and theme cruises also depart from Frankfurt.
+In addition to the regular circular sightseeing and scheduled cruises, many special events and theme cruises also depart from Frankfurt.
 Reservations are usually required.